kleister/kleister-ruby/README.md

 require 'kleister'

 api = Kleister::AuthApi.new
-params = Kleister::InlineObject.new # InlineObject |
+params = Kleister::AuthLogin.new # AuthLogin | The credentials to authenticate

 begin
   # Authenticate an user by credentials